 The download contains detailed information on suppliers and their product offerings, alongside contact details to aid purchase or hiring decisions.

-The need for cybersecurity in aerospace and defence
+The need for cybersecurity in the airforce

 Military and civil aircraft receive information from ground stations, control centres and air traffic management centres.
 A cybersecurity attack against any of these infrastructures or an aircraft can result in huge human losses.
 Protecting such infrastructure against cyberattacks, therefore, becomes paramount.
-The US Department of Defense (DoD), for example, has a number of processes and practices aimed at mitigating threats to aviation.
+The US Department of Defense (Dod), for example, has a number of processes and practices aimed at mitigating threats to aviation.

 Command and control systems